jeffreyhanson/raptr/README.md

 **If this R package helped you, please cite it.**

-Hanson J.O., Rhodes J. R., Fuller R. A. (2015). raspr (version 0.0.1): identify prioritisations using the Representative and Adequate Sample Problem (RASP).
+Hanson J.O., Rhodes J. R., Fuller R. A. (2015). raspr: Identify Representative and Adequate Prioritisations in R. Version 0.0.1.